sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 - In the first line, we declare a `Tuple` containing one data type (*`Int`*), but without explicitly declaring the types.
-- In the second line, we declare a `Tuple` containing multiple data types, but explicitly declaring the types of each value.
+- In the second line, we declare a `Tuple` containing multiple data types but explicitly declaring the types of each value.
 - In the last line, we declare a `Tuple` containing multiple data types, but without explicitly declaring the types.

 ## 6. Option
-An `Option` is a more advanced collection, and represents a value which may or may not exist.
+An `Option` is a more advanced collection representing a value that may or may not exist.
 An `Option` can be either `Some` value or `None`.

-Let us imagine we have a `Map` structure mapping names with ages, and would like to retrieve a value given a key.
-In this case, a key might not exist in the `Map` declaration, so we can use an `Option` to ensure we don't get errors when trying to index an non-existing key:
+Let us imagine we have a `Map` structure mapping names with ages and would like to retrieve a value given a key.
+In this case, a key might not exist in the `Map` declaration, so we can use an `Option` to ensure we don't get errors when trying to index a non-existing key:

 ##### **Code**
 ```Scala